granule-project/granule/TESTING.md

     stack test

-Individual parts of the integration test suite can be run via inclusion or exclusion.
+Individual parts of the integration test suite can be run via inclusion or exclusion, e.g., to run just unit tests is `SynthSpec.hs` run :

+    stack test --ta "-m SynthSpec"

 # Integration tests